-Academic representation happens across four levels: course, department, faculty and university.
-Academic reps are voluntary positions elected by you, the student body, and they exist with a specific remit to represent you and give you a voice in your educational experience.
+Academic representation happens across four levels: course, department, school and university.
+Academic reps are voluntary positions elected by the student body, and they exist with a specific remit to represent the students within their cohort and give a voice in their educational experience.
 Individually and across the four levels, these reps achieve a large number of positive changes to students’ education on a regular basis.

 Overseeing the course reps within a department, department reps regularly meet with, and gather feedback from, course reps.
 They exercise influence at a department level, contributing to Periodic Departmental Reviews, Annual Reviews and acting as a Curriculum Consultant.
 They are also the Chair of the Staff Student Committee, a regular meeting between department staff and course and department reps, where ideas are discussed and actions taken forward.

 Department reps will only chair the Staff Student Committee of their level.
-This means that if the department rep was an undergraduate, they would only chair the undergraduate Staff Student Committee, and any other levels within the department would elect a chair at the first meeting of the year.
+This means that if the department rep was an undergraduate, they would only chair the undergraduate Staff Student Committee.

 What are all these meetings and roles?

-Faculty reps are the highest level of voluntary posts within the academic representation structure.
-There is one post per faculty, and they are tasked with ensuring the views of the students are represented at the Faculty Teaching and Learning and Faculty Board meetings.
-They work closely with department reps within their faculty and meet regularly with the VP Education to report on feedback and take forward actions.
+School reps are the highest level of voluntary posts within the academic representation structure.
+There is one post per School, and they are tasked with ensuring the views of the students are represented at the School Education Committee meetings.
+They work closely with department reps within their school and meet regularly with the VP Education to report on feedback and take forward actions.

 The VP Education is the highest level of academic representation and operates at a university level.
 Elected in our annual sabbatical elections, the role is outlined in our byelaws as: